-In addition to full-service retail drug stores, Shoppers Drug Mart's banners include other retail formats such as: Shoppers Simply Pharmacy (Pharmaprix Simplement Santé in Quebec), which are retail pharmacies located in medical buildings or clinics providing pharmacy products and professional services and advice; Shoppers Home Health Care, which sells a wide range of home-care, medical and mobility products and services to retail customers; and Murale, a luxury beauty store.
+In addition to full-service retail drug stores, Shoppers Drug Mart's banners include other retail formats such as: Shoppers Simply Pharmacy (Pharmaprix Simplement Santé in Quebec), which are retail pharmacies located in medical buildings or clinics providing pharmacy products and professional services and advice; Shoppers Home Health Care, which sells a wide range of home-care, medical and mobility products and services to retail customers; Wellwise, which is a store format and retail resource to help Canadians take charge of the way they age; and Murale, which is a luxury beauty store.

-In addition to its retail store network, the Company owns Shoppers Drug Mart Specialty Health Network Inc., a provider of specialty drug distribution, pharmacy and comprehensive patient support services, MediSystem Technologies Inc., a provider of pharmaceutical products and services to long-term care facilities and QHR Corporation, a leading healthcare technology company.
+In addition to its retail store network, the Company owns Shoppers Drug Mart Specialty Health Network Inc., a provider of specialty drug distribution, pharmacy and comprehensive patient support services, MediSystem Technologies Inc., a provider of pharmaceutical products and services to long-term care facilities, and QHR Corporation, a leading healthcare technology company.